🧊 CorpVerse Series #1. Consumer Metaverse. The Hype

 Leading organizations that previously launched AR / VR labs continue to experiment with AR / VR / 3D for corporate training and upskilling, as well as in scenarios that are quite obvious today, requiring 3D modeling or remote presence.
 This allows them to stay on the edge and train their meta-muscles.
 But there is also a caveat: they broadcast that AR / VR and the Metaverse are about the same.

-As a result, when CEOs of such companies spend an hour or so on Quest 2, it is not surprising to hear later a public statement that the Metaverse is years ahead and not ready yet.
+As a result, when CEOs of such companies spend an hour or so of their life on Quest 2, it is not surprising to hear later a public statement that the Metaverse is years ahead and not ready yet.
 (We agree on the conclusion, but not on the arguments.)

 🚸Risk.
 Metaverse is not a risk